(CW: brief mention of multiple forms of child abuse)

 We are real in the sense that we have hopes, dreams, ideas, tastes, temperaments, opinions, and ideologies.
 And we are fictional in the sense that our internal lives are different—often staggeringly different—from the one we lead in the external world.
 Many of us existed before our stories were written—both in our head and on paper—but only after we found our stories did we become able to work together harmoniously.

 Most of our stories are internally generated, though a handful of us come from other creators’ worlds—a kind of “introject,” in psychological parlance.
-They are relatively few “outsourced” system members here, though; for some reason, we prefer to write our own characters.
+They are relatively few “outsourced” system members here, though.

 Any good writer of fiction knows that characters often get their own ideas and resist authorial attempts to force a particular storyline.
 So, too, do system members figure out their own background, find out how they fit into the system and in the broader world.
 We should stress, however, that our individual identities and backgrounds aren’t conscious choices; they’re a kind of “subconscious affinity,” as Richard put it in the past.
 When new system members appear, we know just enough about them—for example, knowing that Jack was British and grew up in the 1940s—to get an idea, but as time goes on, we learn more details.
 We have very little conscious control over someone’s background—and sometimes those backgrounds can be surprising.
 We are noble and baseborn, green and venerable, energetic and placid.
 Some of us are mainstream liberals; others are committed socialists (We had a Republican for a few months in our early 20s, but he didn’t stay too long).